AgustinCB/study/os/ostep/chap30/solutions.md

 8. Now let’s look at main-one-cv-while.c.
 Can you configure a sleep string, assuming a single producer, one consumer, and a buffer of size 1, to cause a problem with this code?

 No, I'll need another consumer to cause a problem.

+9. Now change the number of consumers to two.
+Can you construct sleep strings for the producer and the consumers so as to cause a problem in the code?

+Yes, indeed!